supreethbmohan27/HPSC/Human Detection with Parallel Computation/README.md

-# DSC520 - Final Project
-## Human Face Detection with Parallel Computing
+# Human Face Detection with Parallel Computing

 This repository provides the implementation of a human face detection solution using various parallel computing approaches: OpenMP, MPI, and MPI Broadcast.
 The problem is addressed using the YOLOv3 model for object detection with the ImageAI library.